Parents Worry Congress Won't Fund The Children's Health Insurance Program

 "That's not a small deal to a family like mine," Haughton says.
 "A hundred and fifty dollars.
 If you have to pay that, you kind of ask yourself, like, 'Are they sick enough?
 Does this merit a doctor visit?' "

-A few years ago her daughter Rose came down with a fever and a rash on her face.
+A few years ago, Rose came down with a fever and a rash on her face.
 It didn't seem severe, but Haughton took Rose to the pediatrician anyway, just to check.

 "The doctor looked at her and she said, 'She has Lyme disease,' " Haughton recalls.
 "And she found a little tick!"

 The doctor put Rose on antibiotics immediately and the little girl's symptoms went away.
-But if left untreated, Lyme can turn into chronic arthritis or other chronic problems.
+If left untreated, Lyme can turn into chronic arthritis or other chronic problems.

 "I know that if I had had to pay $150, I would have thought, 'You know, let's wait,' " Haughton says.

-Dr. Todd Wolynn is the Haughton's pediatrician.
+Dr. Todd Wolynn is the Haughtons' pediatrician.
 He says families all over Pittsburgh are worried about the lapse in the federal insurance program's funding.

 "Parents are literally telling us they don't know what to do," Wolynn says.
 "They make too much to get Medicaid and they don't have jobs or earn enough to get the commercial insurance.
 I don't know what to tell them to do."